 Firestore service agent

-You can now can use a Firestore service agent to authorize import and export operations instead of the App Engine service account.
+Firestore uses a Firestore service agent to authorize import and export operations instead of using the App Engine service account.
 The service agent and service account use the following naming conventions:

 - Firestore service agent

 Firestore previously used the App Engine default service account instead of the Firestore service agent.
 If your database still uses the App Engine service account to import or export data, we recommend that you follow the instructions in this section to migrate to using the Firestore service agent.

 The Firestore service agent is preferable because it is specific to Firestore.
 The App Engine service account is shared by more than one service.

 You can view which account your import and export operations use to authorize requests from the Import/Export page in the Google Cloud console.
 You can also view if your database already uses the Firestore service agent.

 Go to the Firestore Import/Export page in the Google Cloud console.

 - View the authorization account next to the Import/Export jobs run as label.